Living Frugally in Los Angeles (or Anywhere Else)

 So what to do?
 Please read on.

-Mi Familia: If there is more than one of you saving money on food etc. is a little easier to do, but might involve buying larger quantities of things.
-A six month supply of toilet paper or paper towels, a gallon of mayonnaise, and so on.
+Mi Familia: If there is more than one of you, saving money on food is a little easier to do, but might involve buying larger quantities of things: a six month supply of toilet paper or paper towels, a gallon of mayonnaise, and so on.
 Many of these types of purchases involve clubs which also carry office supplies, computers, clothing, and furniture.

 Joining a club.
 Clubs also require a membership card and these are not free (with one exception), but the savings can offset that membership fee in a big hurry.
 The following are clubs and fees in Los Angeles.
 Each link below has membership areas and/or store locator's.

 - Sam's Club.
 Business $100 annual, Individual $40 annual.

 - CostCo.
 Business $100 annual, Individual $50 annual.

 - Smart & Final.
 Free membership.
 You do save money with a membership too.

 Non-Membership Stores: There are a few and they are good ones.